LightBurnSoftware/Documentation/Operations.md

 # Laser Operations

-The basic operations of any device can be categorized in one of two ways.
-Cut and Scan.
+The basic operations of any device can be categorized in one of two ways: Cut and Scan.
 These two options combined with variations in power and speed can achieve a variety of results.

 Settings will vary from machine to machine and acrosss different materials.
 It is recommended to test your settings on a scrap piece of the same material as your final work piece before your final run.